adamsanaglo/pulp_deb/docs/admin/cli/publish.md

    feed](https://msazure.visualstudio.com/One/_artifacts/feed/Compute-PMC/PyPI/pmc-cli/versions/),
    find the latest version and click the "Promote" button to promote it to a "Release".
 If you aren't able to promote the package version, see the setup section of this doc.
+1. Promote any other new dependencies to the "Release" view.
+Diffing pyproject.toml with git should help you to identify them (e.g. `git diff cli-1.0.2..cli-1.1.0 -- cli/poetry.lock`).
+   This can be hard to parse so you can use `poetry export --without-hashes` to list of dependencies and their versions.